Am I required to attend an orientation session?

 Can I arrive late or leave early?

 It is not recommended to do this as the program has been designed to cover a lot of essential information in a concise way so that each aspect of the day builds upon the other.
 As such, all participants should plan on being present and accountable throughout the day.
-If they come late or leave early, they might miss out on important information.

 I am flying in for the day from a neighbor island to attend an NSO 1-day session.
 How much time might I need to leave campus to make it to the airport and not miss anything important?